1iveowl/WebsocketClientLite.PCL/README.md

 When transfering the life-cycle ownership of the socket connection, the TCP Socket client will be closed and disposed when the observable WebSocket is disposed.

-To transfer ownership of the life-cycle of the TCP Socket Client set the `hasTranferTcoSocketLifeCycleOwnership` to `true:
+To transfer ownership of the life-cycle of the TCP Socket Client set the `hasTranferTcoSocketLifeCycleOwnership` to `true`:

 ```csh
 new MessageWebsocketRx(tcpClient, hasTransferTcpSocketLifeCycleOwnership: true)